 Preheat the oven to 350 degrees.

 Put the berries together in a bowl.
-(If you want to make a healthy blueberry crumble instead of a mixed berry crumble, just use blueberries.)
+(Use blueberries to make a healthy blueberry crumble instead of a mixed berry crumble.)

 Here is a bowl of mixed berries.